 You’ll want to schedule your wisdom teeth extraction in advance, and allow a few days for recovery.

 Typically, it’s ideal to have wisdom teeth removed around the age of 18.
-This is because the tooth roots haven’t completely formed and hooked to the jaw bone.
+This is because the tooth roots haven’t completely formed and are hooked to the jaw bone.
 Once this happens, the procedure and recovery process can be more difficult.

 If you experience any of these symptoms, contact your dentist, as your wisdom teeth could be causing problems: